emrahcom/emrah-buster-templates/doc/jitsi_cluster.md

 ```

 ##### 2.1.4 The snd_aloop module
-JMS needs the `snd_aloop` kernel module but some cloud computers have a kernel
+JMS needs the `snd_aloop` kernel module to be able to record/stream a
-that doesn't support it.
-In this case, first install the standart Linux kernel
+conference but some cloud computers have a kernel that doesn't support it.
+In
-and reboot the node with this kernel.
+this case, first install the standart Linux kernel and reboot the node with
+this kernel.
+If you don't know how to do this, check [FAQ](#5-faq).

 Run the following command to check the `snd_aloop` support.
 If the command has
 an output, it means that the kernel doesn't support it.